-From the ground up, you need to learn the intricacies of that theme, but that can be complicated.
+You need to learn the intricacies of that theme from the ground up, but that can be complicated.
 The problem with WordPress themes is that they are not adaptable.
 It takes you a huge amount of effort and energy to understand how to personalize or modify that theme the same way you’ve done in a recent theme.
 That makes it not very useful and practical.

 Problem #3.
 You are stuck with your theme’s header and footer

-All else in between can be changed, but the headers and footers are still the same.
-What should you do as an alternative?
-We recommend that you check the theme first to ensure the theme you’re using has interchangeable or customizable headers and footers.
+You can change all else in between, but the headers and footers are still the same.
+So what should you do as an alternative?
+We recommend checking the theme first to ensure the theme you’re using has interchangeable or customizable headers and footers.

 That might be only a small problem for most individuals, but it still matters.
-Just remember this as you may come across this in the near future.
+So remember this as you may come across this soon.

 Problem #4.
 You don’t have enough control over your website’s layout